John Curtiss (baseball): Colorado Rockies

 On January 25, 2024, Curtiss signed a minor league contract with the Colorado Rockies.
 In 17 games for the Triple–A Albuquerque Isotopes, he struggled to a 6.75 ERA with 18 strikeouts across 21 1/3 innings pitched.
 On May 24, the Rockies selected Curtiss' contract, adding him to their active roster.
 In his only appearance for Colorado, he allowed two runs on three hits in 1/3 of an inning.
 On May 27, Curtiss was designated for assignment by the club.
 He cleared waivers and was sent outright to Albuquerque on May 30, however he rejected the assignment and subsequently elected free agency.
 Curtiss re–signed with the Rockies on a new minor league contract the following day.
 The Rockies released him from the organization on July 1, however re-signed him to a new minor league contract two days later.
 On July 27, Curtiss' contract was purchased, and he was added back to the major league roster.
 After allowing a run in each of his two appearances, he was designated for assignment on August 6.
 Curtiss cleared waivers and was outrighted to Albuquerque on August 9.
 He elected free agency on September 30.

 Arizona Diamondbacks

 On February 11, 2025, Curtiss signed a minor league contract with the Arizona Diamondbacks.
 In 25 appearances for the Triple-A Reno Aces, he logged a 1-1 record and 6.34 ERA with 28 strikeouts and two saves across 32 2/3 innings pitched.
 On June 28, the Diamondbacks selected Curtiss' contract, adding him to their active roster.
 In 30 appearances for the Diamondbacks, he posted a 3-2 record and 3.93 ERA with 24 strikeouts and one save across 36 2/3 innings pitched.
 On November 6, Curtiss was removed from the 40-man roster and sent outright to Reno.
 He elected free agency that same day.

+On December 16, 2025, Curtiss re-signed with the Diamondbacks organization on a minor league contract.
+He made 12 appearances for Triple-A Reno, posting a 1-0 record and 4.02 ERA with 13 strikeouts across 15 2/3 innings pitched.
+Curtiss was released by the Diamondbacks organization on May 15, 2026.

+Charros de Jalisco

+On May 27, 2026, Curtiss signed with the Charros de Jalisco of the Mexican League.
+In 13 relief appearances for the team, he posted a 1–1 record with a 5.11 ERA and nine strikeouts across 12 1/3 innings pitched.
+On July 17, Curtiss was released by Jalisco.

+Music

+Curtiss became interested in country music at the University of Texas.
+He learned to play the guitar while recovering from injuries, which he said "kept me sane when I was super stressed out."
+As a songwriter, he often composes music while traveling with his team.

+On September 2, 2018, he performed the national anthem ahead of the Red Wings' game against the Lehigh Valley IronPigs.

+He released his first album in 2025.